Reading time: 8 min 32s

 Farmer’s Walk Benefits

-The farmer’s walk is a full body exercise that involves carrying heavy objects and has several benefits.
+The farmer’s walk is a full body exercise that involves carrying heavy objects and has several potential benefits.

 Improves Endurance and Cardiovascular Health